 Some wear microphones, while others click away on keyboards.
 These are tough times.
 Let's take a moment to appreciate all the unsung heroes amidst this crisis.
 Look, we know, this is not how you wanted your 2020 to start, or your financial year to end.
 You have to meet targets, you have to close sales.
 And with COVID-19, everything has gone haywire.
 This is not just restricted to your country- it’s a global scenario.
 The global lockdown's canceling flights and stranding passengers made the aviation industry take the worst hit.
 Handling customer woes online is the only way out to keep everyone safe.

 The digital ecosystem has evolved around the world.
-One can get all the information online through customer service, customer care bots, and blogs help in sharing relevant and precise information without customers needing to visit the company premises.
+One can get all the information online through customer service, customer care chatbots, and blogs help in sharing relevant and precise information without customers needing to visit the company premises.
 During the time of the lockdown, equipping your customer service front with additional information, and updating them day by day, hour by hour, and minute by minute is key to customer success.

 Many services have taken to online transactions, including banking, groceries, medicine, and food delivery.